linuxboot/book/7b.UEFI_Tool_Kit/README.md

 4. Common pitfalls
 5. Extend UTK with additional commands

+### Quick start

+We assume you have a way to read and write the FLASH into a file.

+Let's assume you have read FLASH into an image called ROM.bin and you have a kernel, called bzImage, which you want to insert into ROM.bin.
+The easiest option is to replace the UEFI shell.
+This is a quick and easy way to get started.
+In the long term, you want to remove as much of UEFI as possible, but replacing the shell is always our first step on a new board.

+Get the tool:

+    $ go get -u github.com/linuxboot/fiano/cmds/utk

+ Replace the shell:

+ 	$ utk ROM.bin replace_pe32 Shell bzImage save NEWROM.bin

+After that, you can flash NEWROM.bin and test.
+If anything goes wrong, such as not enough space, you will need to refer to the more detailed instructions below.

 ### Installation

 At the time of writing, you must clone and build UTK from source -- binary